RocketCommunicationsInc/astro-components/src/components/rux-icon/README.md

 - Replaced the DOM manipulation library for loading icons in favor of an HTML5 template TODO: add support for template outside of WebComponents when browser’s support shadowDOM piercing
 - Moved Astro Status Icons to their own package, `rux-status`
 - Replaced [Polymer 3](https://www.polymer-project.org) implementation with [LitElement](https://lit-element.polymer-project.org/) for improved speed and interoperability with JS Frameworks as well as simpler template declaration now available in vanilla JavaScript.
-- Extended icon set with Google material design icons.
-Material icons License (https://github.com/google/material-design-icons/blob/master/LICENSE)
+- Extended icon set with Google Material Design icons.
+License: https://github.com/google/material-design-icons/blob/master/LICENSE

 <a name="astro-4-migration">